chopeen/minimal-razor/README.md

 ## TODO
   1. Rename the repository
+  1. Add tags, description, etc
-  2. Explain why a stripped-down template was created and how it was done
+  1. Explain why a stripped-down template was created and how it was done
    - commands
    - dotnet version
    - contents (2 pages + shared layout + error page + ...)
+   - screenshot
+  1. Add information about publishing to Azure